Jacob Adler (writer)

-Jacob Adler (December 12, 1874 – December 31, 1974), also known by his pen name B. Kovner, was a Galician-born Jewish-American Yiddish writer, poet, and humorist.
+Jacob Adler (December 12, 1874 – December 31, 1974), also known by his pen name B. Kovner, was a native of Austria-Hungary and a Galician Jew who became a Yiddish language writer, poet, and humorist in the United States.

 Life

-Adler was born on December 12, 1874 in Dynów, Galicia, the son of Hersh Melech Adler and Zisel Adler.
-He emigrated to the United States in 1892, initially settling in New Haven, Connecticut where he apprenticed as a tailor.
+Adler was born on December 12, 1874, in Dynów, Galicia (at the time, a governorate of Austria, now part of Poland), the son of Hersh Melech Adler and Zisel Adler.
+He emigrated to the United States in 1892, initially settling in New Haven, Connecticut, where he apprenticed as a tailor.

 He later moved to New York City and worked in a factory there.
 He first wrote for The Forward in 1897, when he contributed two short workers' poems under the name Nesher.
 Over the next several decades, he contributed publications to 54 different magazines and newspapers, including The Forward, Di Varhayt, the Jewish Morning Journal, Fraye Arbeter Shtime, Tsukunft, Yugnt, Literatur un Lebn, Amerike, Yidisher Kemfer, Der Groyser Kundes, Kibetser, Der Beyzem, Fraye Shtunde, Der Arbiter, Fraye Gezelshaft, Dos Naye Lebn, Di Tsayt, Arbeter Fraynd, Yidisher Arbeter (Krakow), Folks-Fraynd (Sanok), Roman-Tsaytung (Warsaw), and Yidishe Velt (Wilno).
 In 1906, he became editor of the Yiddish weekly Brownsville Progress.
 He also edited Traumen un Wirklichkeit and Der Yiddisher Gazlen.
 In 1908, he founded Der Groyser Kundes with Moyshe Nadir.